-Results that show there are no antibodies in the blood sample are considered normal.
+Results that show there are no antibodies in the blood sample are normal.

 system response to a specific antigen from either a current or a past exposure

-The testing may also be done to diagnose an autoimmune disorder.
-In that case, antibodies to normal or non-foreign proteins (antigens) would be present in the blood.
+The testing may also diagnose an autoimmune disorder.
+In that

 - fungal infections

-The care and treatment provided after serologic testing can vary.
-It will often depend on whether antibodies were detected.
+It often depends on whether antibodies were found.
 It may also depend on the

-The tests results may show the presence of antibodies
+The tests results may also show the presence of antibodies